 Words used today as synonyms for essentialism include culturalism and orientalism.
 Terms used as antonyms include social constructivism, empiricism and contingencism.
 You have to wonder whether anything which goes under so many aliases might not be a bit crooked.

 Confused already?
 Let’s start at the beginning.
 In Aristotle’s view the essential qualities of an object are “those properties that make the thing what it is, and without which it would be not that kind of thing”.
-In contrast, a non-essentialist view would be that, for any given kind of entity, there are no specific traits which entities of that kind must possess.
+In contrast, a non-essentialist view would be that “for any entity, there are no specific traits which entities of that kind must possess in order to be considered that entity”

 As an example let’s consider a male to female transgender person.
 An essentialist might say that a mutilated man is not a woman.
 On the other hand here is a quote from a social (or gender) constructivist: “Anyone who identifies as a woman, regardless of how their body is configured, whether they have or want children, or their dress and grooming habits, is a woman.
 Period.”